jdelvalle12/horiseon-webpage/README.md

 ## Setup Requirements

-*Cloning the repository to the computer and creating a new repository on your own GitHub account *Deploy the application by using commands 'git add', 'git commit', & 'git push', to save and push your code to your      GitHub repository.
+Cloning the repository to the computer and creating a new repository on your own GitHub account.
-*open index.html in your browser
+Deploy the application by using commands 'git add', 'git commit', & 'git push', to save and push your code to your      GitHub repository. open index.html in your browser.

 ## Known Bugs

-*Missing semantic HTML elements
+Missing semantic HTML elements
-*Missing accessible alt attributes
+Missing accessible alt attributes
-*Add on comments on both HTML & CSS codes
+Add on comments on both HTML & CSS codes
-*Add a title onto the application
+Add a title onto the application